sskreber/PhrasalVerbsQuizApp/README.md

 # PhrasalVerbsQuizApp

-Background: Udacity Google Development Challenge Scholarship – Android Basics 2017 – Project 3 - Educational app: English learning: a quiz on phrasal verbs.
+Educational app: English learning: a quiz on phrasal verbs.

-Phrasal verbs (e.g., "drop by", "get over with", "end up", "count on", etc.) have always been a problem for students, including me in the past, and my students in the present!
+Phrasal verbs (e.g., "drop by", "get over with", "end up", "count on", etc.) have always been a problem for English as a Foreign Language students, including me in the past, and my students in the present!
 So I devised an app exclusively for phrasal verb practice.

+Background: the app was created as PROJECT 3 for the Google Developer Challenge Scholarship (phase 1) in Jan, 2018, and carried over as project 3 for the present phase of the scholarship as permitted by Udacity (i.e. First General AMA session: "As long as your work is original work, you may carry over work from the first Phase into this Phase.").
+Therefore: submitted for Android Basics Nanodegree by Google at Udacity, Mar.
+4. 2018, Project 3).
+Modification since phase 1: added java code so that no more than 2 answers can be checked for CheckBox-based questions.

 INTERESTING FEATURES:
 - Multiscreen app: moves into another from the main activity page depending on user choice.